Trying something new is always intimidating.

 For more info, here’s my dedicated article on what wear on your first time snowboarding.

 Pro Tip: If you aren’t going to make snowboarding a regular hobby, don’t spend too much on your gear.
-Avoid buying poor-quality stuff – that will ruin your trip – but if you aren’t going regularly, you don’t need to fork over all of your hard-earned cash.
+Consider renting or borrowing when you first start out.

 To hire or not to hire, that is the question!